[Ansible 2.12] Build an Ansible execution environment for CentOS 6 using Docker in WSL2

 #docker build -t ansible2.12:v1 -f Dockerfile . #docker images REPOSITORY TAG IMAGE ID CREATED SIZE ansible2.12 v1 58f4663b655b 14 seconds ago 286MB

-I was able to successfully create an image with the repository name "ansible2.12" and the tag name "v1".
+I was able to successfully create an image with the repository name "ansible2.12" and tag name "v1"

 5. docker run (bind mount)

-Therefore, prepare a directory called work for Ansible 2.12 work and bind-mount it as a shared directory.
+Therefore, we will create a directory called work for working with Ansible 2.12 and bind-mount it as a shared directory

-I wrote the relative path src=./work for publishing the blog, so please execute the above in the location where the "work" directory is located.
+I wrote the relative path src=./work for publishing on the blog, so when you run the above, please run it in the location where the "work" directory is located.
+It

 #docker run -it --name Ansible2.12 --mount type=bind,src=./work,dst=/work ansible2.12:v1 [root@cf3c2fa0c4d8 work]#

-At the same time as execution, I connected to the container with the "-it" option.
+At the same time as executing, I connected to the container with the "-it" option.

-WORKDIR is also enabled and has been moved to "/work".
+WORKDIR was also set, and I was moved to "/work".

-As a quick test to see if there are any issues with Ansible, let's use the ping module from ansible-core's standard collection (ansible.builtin).
+As a quick test to see if your Ansible is OK, try using the ping module from the standard collection in ansible-core (ansible.builtin)

-There is a warning, but since the target (managed node) is CentOS 6 (Python 2.6), it
+Although a warning is displayed, since the target (managed node) is CentOS 6 (Python 2.6), it

-The ping successfully arrived in the CentOS 6 environment for verification.
+The ping is successfully received in the CentOS 6 environment used for verification

 Completion

-I will write Ansible articles for CentOS 6 in the next articles.
+In my next article, I will write about Ansible for CentOS 6

 lastly

-I tried to run it easily with Ansible in a CentOS 6 environment, but I can't run it with the current version.
+I tried to do it quickly with Ansible in a CentOS 6 environment, but it didn't work with the current version.

-I used Docker because I thought it was the quickest way to do it, but it's still easy and convenient.
-(I'll close my eyes on the operational side.)
+I chose Docker because I thought it would be the quickest solution, and it's actually quite handy and convenient.
+(I'll ignore the operational aspects.)

-I hope this article provides some useful knowledge/information to those who read it.
+I hope this article will provide some useful knowledge/information to those who read it.

 Thank you for reading this far.